-Whether you leave from Florida to end in New York or from New York to end in Florida, this road trip offers you the chance to discover the majority of monuments and points of interest on the East Coast of the USA, from the Statue of Liberty to the lowest point in the country via Washington DC.
-Whether you are a couple or a group, this road trip is feasible in winter as well as in summer.
-Between natural sites and major cities, discover the most beautiful corners of the East Coast during a unique stay in complete freedom behind the wheel of your rental car.
+Whether you start your journey in Florida and end in New York, or the other way around, this road trip offers the chance to discover the main monuments and iconic sites of the East Coast of the United States.
+From the majestic Statue of Liberty to the lowest point in the country, passing through the federal capital Washington, D.C., you will experience an adventure full of discoveries.
+Whether traveling as a couple or in a group, this route is perfect in all seasons.
+Combining natural sites and major cities, enjoy a unique stay with complete freedom, behind the wheel of your rental car.

 Day 1 to 4 – New York!
 The city that never sleeps

-What’s great about New York City?
-Everything!
-From delicious food to iconic landmarks, diverse neighborhoods and easily accessible transportation, there’s no better adventure than exploring all five boroughs.
-You’ll have a blast in the Big Apple, also known as “the city that never sleeps.”
+What’s so great about New York?
+Everything that’s the best!
+From delicious cuisine to iconic landmarks, through the diversity of neighborhoods and the ease of access to transportation, there’s no better adventure than exploring the five boroughs.
+You’ll have a blast in the Big Apple, nicknamed “the city that never sleeps.”

 Day 5 to 6 – Visit Washington DC, capital of the United States of America

-You can find all the best things to do in Washington DC, from concerts and cultural events to American history, free attractions and more.
-It’s easy to explore all that the nation’s capital has to offer.
-Roam the halls of the Smithsonian’s free museums, paddle the Potomac and Anacostia Rivers or sit on a double-decker tour bus and soak up some history.
-Local shops, trendy markets and hip people-watching spots await at noon, while nighttime gives way to multi-course dinners and drinks at local breweries.
-However you spend your time here, make it count.
+You’ll find all the best things to do in Washington, D.C., from concerts to cultural events, including American history, free attractions, and much more.
+It’s easy to explore everything the nation’s capital has to offer.
+Visit the free museum halls of the Smithsonian, paddle on the Potomac and Anacostia Rivers, or hop on a double-decker tour bus to soak in the history.
+The local shops, trendy markets, and hip people-watching spots await you at midday, while the evening offers multi-course dinners and drinks in local breweries.
+Whatever time you spend here, make it count.

 New York to Washington DC: 224 miles, 3 hours 45 minutes